Myndex/TuttleAndButtle/README.md

 What questions?
 And what does Mr. Eggert think was the reason we have an extended public beta period?

-**Here's the trade-off:** WCAG&nbsp;2 does not work, is harmful to readability, and designers do not use it.
-APC-RC works and provides substantial improvement to readability, using guidelines that have been tested and that provide useful guidance to designers, in the pursuit of actual accessibility.
+**Here's the actual trade-off:** WCAG&nbsp;2 does not work, is harmful to readability, and designers do not use it.
+APC-RC works and provides substantial improvement to readability, using guidelines that have been tested and that provide useful guidance to designers, in the pursuit of actual accessibility and visual readability.

 > _<sub>Yatil:</sub>_
 > _So, should you use APCA?_